Daily Jobs › Fun 😂

 What are the average hours worked per week?

-Let’s take a look at the average working hours over the last 70 years.
+Working hours have changed over time due to historical and economic factors.
+Let’s take a look at how working hours evolved over the last 70 years:

 average working hours worldwide 2021 with everhour